 When you have an orgasm, your brain releases oxytocin, dopamine, and endorphins.
 All of these chemicals are good for you and contribute to your overall sense of well-being.
 The release of oxytocin in the body lowers cortisol, your body’s main stress hormone.

 The unleashing of these hormones helps to chill you out and calm you down.
-Masturbation is a great way to do this, especially for people who struggle with achieving orgasm during partnered sex.
-Psst, if that is you, check out our Never Had an Orgasm collection in the Emjoy app where we provide tips not only for reaching orgasm alone, but with a partner.
+Masturbation is a great way to do this, especially for people who struggle to achieve orgasm during partnered sex.
+Psst, if that's you, check out our Never Had an Orgasm collection in the Emjoy app where we provide tips not only for reaching orgasm alone, but also with a partner.

 Masturbation can help you fall asleep and sleep better

 If you’re tossing and turning or waking up throughout the night, try a quickie before bed!
 Orgasms, and particularly solo sex, can affect how fast you fall asleep and the quality of sleep you get.

 Dopamine and oxytocin help promote a state of placidity, an ideal state for getting some proper zzz’s.
 A sleep study in 2019 found that 50% of participants reported that the quality of their sleep improved from masturbating before bedtime.
-So partner or none, there is a way for you to get better sleep.
+So partner or none, masturbation is a fantastic way to get a good night's sleep.

 Masturbation can be a pain reliever

 Having an orgasm releases endorphins, an essential feel-good hormone that helps us lower stress and manage pain.
 A study in 2013 found that orgasms can be used to treat migraines and cluster headaches.

-Many women find that masturbating also relieves menstrual cramps, and there’s actually a study that corroborates it!
+Many women find that masturbating also relieves menstrual cramps, and there’s actually a study that confirms it!
 Orgasm can also increase blood flow to the uterus, which eases pain.

 While some women find that they want sex when they’re menstruating, not everyone does.
 Masturbation is a great alternative, particularly for women who experience pelvic pain during their periods, because it’s generally more relaxed.